Laurencekirk railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-As of the May 2022 timetable, Laurencekirk is served by an hourly stopping service which runs between Montrose and Inverurie.
-Some services also extend to Perth or Glasgow Queen Street westbound, and Inverness eastbound (although some terminate short at Aberdeen or Dyce).
-A limited service operates on Sundays, northbound to Aberdeen and southbound to Glasgow Queen Street, Edinburgh Waverley and Perth.
+As of the May 2025 timetable, Laurencekirk is served by an hourly stopping service which runs between Montrose and Inverurie.
+In addition, some services also extend to Edinburgh Waverley or Glasgow Queen Street southbound, and Inverness northbound, although most terminate at Aberdeen or Dyce).
+A reduced service operates on Sundays, northbound to Aberdeen and southbound to Glasgow Queen Street and Edinburgh Waverley.